 This report shows oxygen sensor data for vehicles that are model year 2008 and higher and that use the CAN bus.
 (This data is also called Mode $06 data.)

-The screenshot on the left shows an example of a vehicle that doesn't support on-board monitoring.
+The screenshot on the right shows an example of a vehicle that doesn't support on-board monitoring.

 Vehicle information example